 Current TIE interns come from a wide range of academic backgrounds.
 Representing the Undergraduate School of Arts and Sciences, the Graduate School of Arts and Sciences, the Graduate School of Engineering, the Urban and Environmental Planning and Policy program and the Fletcher School of Law and Diplomacy, TIE interns collaborate with one another on various projects in a true representation of the interdisciplinary nature of TIE.

 The Stockholm Environment Institute (SEI) is an international non-profit research organization that works to shift environmental policy and practice towards sustainability.
-TIE has partnered with SEI to provide students with an opportunity tto work on real global environmental policy issues.
-TIE-SEI Interns participate in programming alongside the TIE Fellows, and receive mentosrhip and guidance from staff of both SEI and TIE.
+TIE has partnered with SEI to provide students with an opportunity to work on real global environmental policy issues.
+TIE-SEI Interns participate in programming alongside the TIE Fellows, and receive mentorship and guidance from staff of both SEI and TIE.

-This year's TIE-SEI Interns are working on projects relating to USAID's Sustainable Water Partnership program and Greenhouse Gas Mitigation.
+This year's TIE-SEI Interns are working on projects relating to equitable transitions and water nexus modelling.
 To learn more about this year's TIE-SEI interns, click the photos below.